 the credentials of the network.

-WEP cracking: Many utilites are available on
+WEP cracking: Many utilites are available on internet

-algorithms.
-These collect packets transmitted by
+These collect packets transmitted by secure access point

 Distributed Denial of Service (DdoS): It is an attack

-where multiple compromised systems (which
+where multiple compromised systems (which are usually

-send requests to a single system causing target
+a single system causing target machine to become unstable

-users.
-A hacker begins a DDoS attack by exploiting
+or serve its legitimate users.
+A hacker begins a DDoS

-and communicates with other systems that
+identifies and communicates with other systems that

 can be compromised.
 The intruder loads hacking tools

 on the compromised systems.
 With a single command, the

-intruder instructs the controlled machines to
+intruder instructs the controlled machines to launch

-target.
 This causes Distributed Denial of Service (DDoS) attack

 on the target computer.